 Over the last 5 years of shipping product we’ve watched our customers get enormous value out of storing and processing big data.
 The use cases are far and wide, from performing predictive maintenance on oil rigs to building fraud and risk models on financial transactions.
 When we stepped back and looked at the commonalities that exist among these use cases one thing jumped out–nearly all “big” data is generated one event at a time.
 There are many examples of event-based data sources, from IT sources like web logs and application metrics to IoT (Internet of Things) sources like smart devices, biometrics, and sensors.

 When data is generated one event at a time, companies can get even more value by collecting and processing it in real-time.
-That’s why we built MapR Streams.
-With MapR Streams, we’re building global, IoT-scale publish-subscribe event streaming directly into our platform–alongside our distributed file system (MapR-FS) and NoSQL database (MapR-DB)–creating the industry’s first Converged Data Platform.
+That’s why we built MapR Event Store.
+With MapR Event Store, we’re building global, IoT-scale publish-subscribe event streaming directly into our platform–alongside our distributed file and object store (Distributed File and Object Store) and NoSQL database (MapR Database)–creating the industry’s most robust Data Platform.

 Why is converging all of these services into a single platform important?
 Let’s look at two examples from of our customers, comScore and Liaison Technologies, who are particularly eager to build breakthrough applications using a mix of real-time and batch analytics, database, and streaming technologies: